Towards Generalizable Surgical Activity Recognition Using Spatial Temporal Graph Convolutional Networks: Dataset

 \subsection{JIGSAWS}

 The JHU-ISI Gesture and Skill Assessment Working Set (JIGSAWS) \cite{jigsaws} provides a public benchmark surgical activity dataset.
-In this video dataset, $8$ surgeons perform $3$ surgical tasks on the daVinci Surgical System (dVSS $^{ {\textregistered}}$): \textit{Suturing} , \textit{Needle Passing} and \textit{Knot Tying}.
-The dataset provides $15$ gesture labels $<G1,G2,...,G15>$ , which are the smallest action units such as \textit{Reaching for needle with right hand}.
+In this video dataset, $8$ surgeons perform $3$ surgical tasks on the daVinci Surgical System (dVSS $^{ {\textregistered}}$): \textit{Suturing} , \textit{Needle Passing} and \textit{Knot Tying}, and the dataset includes video data captured during the performance of these tasks from endoscopic cameras at $30$Hz.
+The dataset provides gesture labels $<G_{1},G_{2},...,G_{n}>$, which are the smallest action units such as \textit{Reaching for needle with right hand}.
 We performed our experiments on the \textit{Suturing} task which is composed of $10$ different gestures.
+A temporal sequence of surgical activities during a \textit{Suturing} task are shown in Figure \ref{fig:suture}.